magowiz/devildex/README.md

 poetry run devildex
 ```

+## Registering a Project with DevilDex

+DevilDex needs to know about your projects and their associated Python virtual environments to scan them for documentation.
+This is done using the `devildex-register-project` companion script.

+**Important:** You must run this script from within the **activated virtual environment** of the project you wish to register.

+1.  **Activate your project's virtual environment:**
+    ```bash
+    # Example for a Poetry project
+    poetry shell
+    # Or for a standard venv
+    source .venv/bin/activate
+    ```

+2.  **Navigate to your project's root directory:**
+    ```bash
+    cd /path/to/your/project
+    ```

+3.  **Run the registration script:**
+    ```bash
+    devildex-register-project
+    ```
+    If your project's root directory is different from your current working directory, you can specify it:
+    ```bash
+    devildex-register-project --project-path /path/to/your/project
+    ```

+After successful registration, DevilDex will be able to identify and manage documentation for the packages installed in that project's virtual environment.

 ## Contributing

 Contributions are welcome!
 If you want to contribute to DevilDex, here’s how you can run the test suite.